DevendraGiri06/DevendraGiri06/README.md

 ### Hi there, I'm Devendra Giri

 ## I'm Data Analyst and Data Engineer
-- 🔭 I’m currently working on a [Data]!
+- 🔭 I’m currently working on a [Data Analytics Team]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2023 Goals: Contribute more to Open Source projects and Learn WEB3.
+- 🥅 2024 Goals: Contribute more to Open Source projects and Learn Data Related Tech.
 - ⚡ Fun fact: Exercise is a love letter to your body.

 ### Connect with me: